Committed to Advancing Women's Careers in STEMM

 The University of Lincoln has been recognised for its commitment to advancing women’s careers in STEMM academia by achieving its Bronze Award as part of the Athena SWAN Charter.
 With research showing that men in the UK are six times more likely than women to work in science-related careers, the University of Lincoln has pledged to ‘create a level playing field for all’ and develop employment practices to advance the representation, and further support the careers of women in science, technology, engineering, mathematics, and medicine (STEMM).

-The Eleanor Glanville Centre is an interdisciplinary centre for inclusion, diversity, and equality at the University of Lincoln.
-The overarching purpose of the Centre is to drive cultural change across the institution to further the strategic ambitions of the University in terms of inclusion and diversity.
+The Eleanor Glanville Institute is an interdisciplinary centre for inclusion, diversity, and equality at the University of Lincoln.
+The overarching purpose of the institute is to drive cultural change across the institution to further the strategic ambitions of the University in terms of inclusion and diversity.

 Global Chair in Robotic Engineering, Professor Mini Saaj, promotes careers in Space Engineering as part of International Women's Day within British Science Week.